mmore500/signalgp-lite/joss/paper.md

 Event-driven genetic programming representations have been shown to outperform traditional imperative representations on interaction-intensive problems.
 The event-driven approach organizes genome content into modules that are triggered in response to environmental signals, simplifying simulation design and implementation.
 Existing work developing event-driven genetic programming methodology has largely used the SignalGP framework, which caters to traditional program synthesis applications.
-The SignalGP-Lite library provides a new, [developer friendly/usable/well documented/etc] implementation of the SignalGP framework, targeting artificial life and [multi-agent/computational evolution] applications.
+The SignalGP-Lite library provides a specialized implementation of the SignalGP framework that caters to multi-agent applications, especially those characteristic of artificial life research.
-SignalGP-Lite enables larger-scale artificial life experiments with streamlined agents by reducing control flow overhead and trading run-time flexibility for better performance due to compile-time configuration.
+SignalGP-Lite enables larger-scale artificial life experiments by streamlining agents through simplified control flow and reduced run-time configuration flexibility (in favor of better-performing compile-time configuration).
 Here, we report benchmarking experiments that show an 8x to 30x speedup over original SignalGP implementations.
 We also report solution quality equivalent to SignalGP on two benchmark problems originally developed to test the ability of evolved programs to respond to a large number of signals and to modulate signal response based on context.

 # Summary

-Genetic programming applies the principles of evolution to automatically synthesize computer programs rather than writing them by hand [CITE (a nice introduction to GP)].
+Genetic programming applies the principles of evolution to automatically synthesize computer programs rather than writing them by hand [@banzhaf1998genetic].
 Often genetic programming is used to synthesize _imperative_ programs where a single chain of execution directly manages every aspect of the program.
 SignalGP is an existing genetic programming framework for evolving _event-driven_ computer programs where programs trigger event handlers (i.e., program modules) in response to signals that are generated internally, externally from other agents, or externally from the environment [@lalejini2018evolving].
 Such event-driven representations outperform traditional imperative genetic programming on interaction intensive problems where the evolved programs must handle inputs from the environment or from other agents, as is the case in distributed computing problem domains and many artificial life simulations.

 SignalGP-Lite is a C++ library for event-driven genetic programming.
 In comparison to existing implementations of SignalGP, which are intended for general event-driven genetic programming, SignalGP-Lite is tailored for use in artificial life experiments.

-Here, we benchmark the compute time and solution quality of SignalGP-Lite on some scenarios where the original implementation has the edge. <!-- @AML: Not sure what is meant by "original implementation has the edge>
+Here, we benchmark the virtual machine model and underlying computational implementation SignalGP-Lite relative to SignalGP.
 In "Execution Speed Benchmarking," we report compute times for both SignalGP and SignalGP-Lite using synthetic benchmarks---benchmarks that designed with reproducibility and accuracy in mind, but that might not reflect real-world problems.
 In "Test Problem Benchmarking," we compare solution quality of SignalGP and SignalGP-Lite on simple genetic programming problems designed to test responsivity and plasticity.

 # Statement of need

-Mathematical and computational constructs devised to depict hypothesized biological reality play a critical role in advancing our [??] by translating assumptions underlying those hypotheses into falsifiable predictions [@gunawardena2014models].
+Mathematical and computational constructs modeling hypotheseses of biological reality advance life science by translating assumptions underlying those hypotheses into falsifiable predictions [@gunawardena2014models].
 Such models traditionally represent mechanisms of biology in a direct, often physical, sense --- explicitly modeling, for example, biochemical oscillations or population counts within a species [@mogilner2006quantitative, @schuster2011mathematical].
 In contrast, artificial life systems ply unfamiliar substrates such as self-replicating computer programs or set-theoretic artificial chemistries that lack a direct analog in the natural world [@ofria2004avida; @dittrich2001artificial].
 Although artificial life substrates are not directly descriptive of physical reality *per se*, research interest stems instead from their capacities to instantiate fundamental abstract processes core to biological life, such as evolution, and their capacity to exhibit fundamental abstract properties of biological life, such as plasticity.